ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Fixed the signup buttons so that they now work, updated teacher select but doesnt currently work, updated hours, controller grabs hours but does not yet work, working on hours

 - Abdi: ClientList additions, signup bugfixing, searchbar

+4/28/2022

+(To whoever changed all the textAlign to textalign, please keep it as textAlign, because even though the error shows up, witout textAlign none of the css for it works.)

+- Cleveland: